 - Personal, Social and Emotional Development

-Early Years Providers must also support your child in 4 specific areas, through which the 3 prime areas are strengthened and applied.
-The specific areas are:
+Early Years Providers must also support your child in four specific areas, where the three prime areas are strengthened and applied.

 - Understanding the World